StumpWM

 vgroups

-This shows so much information at once that I never use Ctrl-t w (
+This shows so much information at once that I never use Ctrl-t w (windows

 gselect 1